brandondijon/horiseon-code-refractor/README.md

 ## Description

 This task is a code refactor for the Horiseon site landing page.
-The reasons for this refactoring is to make the past code more effective, intelligible and open.
-This refactoring ought to likewise bring about superior site design improvement.
+The reasons for this refactoring is to make the past code more effective, this refactoring brings about superior site design improvement.

 ### Challenges